Web Mapping with the IUENNA Project

 GenAI WMA

-Explore a Web Mapping Application created with GenAI.
+Explore a Web Mapping Application created and enhanced with GenAI.
 This WMA showcases how AI can automate and enhance interactive mapping for complex datasets.

 Explore a Web Mapping Application created using QGIS and the qgis2web plugin.
 This WMA demonstrates the power of open-source tools for interactive mapping.